COVID-19: Systems resilience in times of unprecedented disruption

 Next: An eye on the future

-CIOs and IT leaders play a central role in ensuring their organisations can continue to operate through disruption, by taking the following steps in the first 72-hours:
+CIOs and IT leaders play a central role in ensuring their organizations can continue to operate through disruption, by taking the following steps in the first 72-hours:

 Accenture has identified six resilience building blocks that will enable a quick response to critical systems vulnerabilities.